 It is difficult for us today to relate to the thinking of men in that day.
 Postmillennialism was in the saddle, and riding mankind was a push towards "building the kingdom."
 In fact, the church was made synonymous with the kingdom in that day.
 But frankly, any suggestion of the coming of Jesus Christ would have been a source of great embarrassment, as His coming would only have interfered with the accomplishments of men, holding up the glorious program they had for self-improvement of the race.
-Men who were premillennial and did speak of the coming of Christ were looked down upon-they were considered strange individuals.
-And strange seemed the messages of such men as Dr. Brooks, Dr. Wilbur Chapman, Dr. Morehouse and Dr. Torrey.
-In his introduction to Dr. W. E. Blackstone's little book, "Jesus is Coming," Dr. Torrey stated how difficult it was to preach the precious hope in days when popular opinion would have agreed that the sweeping successes of man would surely bring in the kingdom.
+Men who were premillennial and did speak of the coming of Christ were looked down upon and considered strange.
+In his introduction to Dr. W. E. Blackstone's little book, "Jesus is Coming," Dr. Torrey stated how difficult it was to preach the precious hope in days when popular opinion agreed that the sweeping successes of man would surely bring in the kingdom.

-But there has come a great change!
+But a great change has come.
 In the race today, all the way from statesman down to the humblest ranks, people are disappointed, discouraged, distraught, and disillusioned.
 What has happened since the dawn of the twentieth century?
 An inventory includes wars the likes of which the world had never seen.
 A worldwide depression swept over us, and today a godless ideology threatens Christianity.
 Science is no longer the savior of the race but the destroyer.
 In the world of the spiritual, postmillennialism is as dead as a dodo bird.
 You will not find on the topside of the earth today a reputable theologian who is postmillennial.
-Now that does not mean that they have become premillennial-they have not.
+Now that does not mean they have become premillennial-they have not.
 They have become amillennial.
 They have given up the idea of the Millennium altogether because they have come to the conclusion that they are not getting the contract from God to build the kingdom of heaven here upon this earth.

-Your Kingdom Come...
+YOUR KINGDOM COME...